tud-hri/joan/README.md

 ### modules.menu.widget.menu.ui
 definition of the gui

-### modules.interface.widget.interface.py (not used yet)
+### modules.carlainterface.widget.interface.py (not used yet)
-reads the corresponding .ui file and does all the action needed for this widget For now this widget is a 'testing' widget to see whether communication between modules works properly
+Carla interface handles all communication between carla and unreal by making use of the carla PYTHONAPI.
+Here we have to extract all the info we want to use and can send it over the news channel
-### modules.interface.widget.interface.ui
+### modules.carlainterface.widget.interface.ui
 definition of the gui

 ### modules.template.widget.template.py